rkalendar/TotalRepeats/README.md

 Yes.
 Use `-readmask` to import masked FASTA files from RepeatMasker or other tools, and `-readgff` to import GFF annotations for visualization.

 **Q: What does the `-quick` flag do exactly?**
-It enables multithreaded pairwise comparison during the clustering step.
-This significantly speeds up processing for large genomes with many repeat families, at no cost to accuracy.
+It enables multithreaded pairwise comparison during the clustering step, which significantly speeds up processing for large genomes with many repeat families.
+The parallel clustering is deterministic — repeated runs produce identical cluster assignments and `ClusterID`s regardless of the thread count, so results stay reproducible.
 The flag `-fast` is an alias for `-quick`.
+To cap the number of worker threads, add `-Djava.util.concurrent.ForkJoinPool.common.parallelism=N` before `-jar` (see the `-quick` / `-fast` entry under [Detailed Option Reference](#detailed-option-reference)).

 ---